B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 Example

-Students learn to determine the position of the decimal point in the product by developing and using their number sense, not by learning one more rule.
+Students should learn to determine the position of the decimal point in the product by developing and using their number sense.
 The following are examples of using estimation to determine the position of the decimal point in a product.

-When students represent the multiplication of a whole number by a decimal number in a concrete or semi-concrete way (for example, using base-ten materials, a number line, a rectangular arrangement), they better grasp the meaning of multiplication.
+When students represent the multiplication of a whole number by a decimal number in a concrete or visual way (for example, using base ten blocks, a number line, an array), they better grasp the meaning of multiplication.
 The strategies for multiplying decimal numbers are essentially the same as those used for multiplying whole numbers.
-Here are different strategies for multiplying a whole number by a decimal number.

 Example